Set Up Salesforce Identity SSO with Heroku

 Table of Contents

-SSO is available only in Heroku Enterprise accounts.
+SSO is available only in Heroku Enterprise.
 For specific instructions for other SSO providers, see the Using Single Sign-On Services with Heroku, for Administrators article.

 Salesforce Identity can serve as the identity provider, or “IdP,” to provide single sign-on (SSO) user login to Heroku and other services.
 Federation of identify in this way provides centralized, unified user access and identity management across all services.

 Setting up SSO for Heroku takes about 15 minutes and has three main steps involving the Salesforce and Heroku web interfaces: